itsmmrd/Google-Sheets-Email-Automation-with-PDF-Attachments/README.md

 # Google Sheets Email Script with PDF Attachment

-This Google Apps Script is designed to send emails with PDF attachments using data from a Google Sheet.
+This Google Apps Script is designed to send emails to several recipients with PDF attachments using data from a Google Sheet which contains the email address of the receiver, email text, name of the receiver, and email subject.

 ## Introduction